ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 20. Verify that `go`, `ddev`, `git-bash` are in the path.
 21. In “Advanced Windows Update Settings” enable “Receive updates for other Microsoft products” to make sure you get WSL2 kernel upgrades.
 Make sure to run Windows Update to get latest kernel..

-## Additional Windows Setup for WSL2 Testing
+## Additional Windows Setup for WSL2+Docker Desktop Testing

 1. Do not set up `buildkite-agent` on the Windows side, or disable it.
 2. Open WSL2 and check out [drud/ddev](https://github.com/drud/ddev).